DUNE/computing-training-202112/_episodes/03-data-management.md

 gsiftp://fndca1.fnal.gov:2811/pnfs/fnal.gov/usr/dune/tape_backed/dunepro/protodune/np04/beam/output/detector/full-reconstructed/07/35/27/71/np04_raw_run005141_0015_dl10_reco_12736632_0_20181028T182951.root
 ~~~
 {: .output}

+Here we have shown the gridftp transfer URIs, but in general it is better to stream data with xrootd and so you should add "--schema=root" to the samweb command.
+This is shown in the next section.

 ## Accessing data for use in your analysis
 To access data without copying it, XRootD is the tool to use.
 However it will work only if the file is staged to the disk.